alankrantas/microbit-micropython-cookbook/README.md

 > help('modules')
 ```

-To see what's inside a module or submodule/function/attribute:
+To see what's inside a module or submodule/function/attribute (has to be imported first):

 ```
 > import microbit